Group of hikers during the Inca Trail

 3. Travel Inspiration

 When most people think of the Inca Trail to Machu Picchu, they see the ancient citadel as the high point, both figuratively and literally.
 Whilst figuratively this is generally true, in terms of altitude, Machu Picchu is certainly not the highest point on the trail.
+But how high is Machu Picchu?
+And what is the true high point on the Inca Trail?

 Machu Picchu

 Most Inca Trail treks (including all of ours) begin at Cusco, which, at 3,400 metres, is already considerably higher than Machu Picchu.
-By staying there prior to your trek, you will give your body time to acclimatize to the Inca Trail altitude.
+By staying there prior to your trek, you will give your body time to acclimatise to the Inca Trail altitude.

-The second day is the toughest on the Inca Trail as it is spent ascending up and over Dead Woman's Pass at 4,200 metres.
+The second day is the toughest on the Inca Trail.
+The first 4 kilometres are steep and take approximately 2 hours as the trail leads through the Valley of Llulluchapampa at 3,750 metres.
+From here, the path continues less steeply for another 2 hours, ascending up and over Abra Warmihuausca or ‘Dead Woman's Pass’ at 4,200 metres.
 Your body will almost certainly feel the effects of the altitude here as the air is providing less oxygen than your body is used to.
-You do not spend long at this altitude and the rest of the day is spent descending down to 3,600 metres where you camp at Chaquiccocha.

 From Chaquiccocha it is generally easy going as you descend to the Sun Gate and then Machu Picchu where the Inca Trail comes to an end.